Skip to main content

 • Vocational evaluations

-If the insurance company denies the initial claim, then the claimant has the right to file an administrative appeal.
+• Be prepared to appeal: If the insurance company denies your initial claim, you have the right to file an administrative appeal.

 5 Reasons Why Long-Term Disability Claims Are Denied

-Claimants with ERISA-governed LTD claims typically have 180 days to file an appeal.
-During this period, claimants should:
+• Appeal deadlines: Claimants generally have 180 days to file an appeal.

-• Read their insurer’s denial letter to ascertain the specific reasons for the denial, and
+• Read the denial letter carefully to understand the reasons for the denial, and

-• Collect additional or updated evidence that directly addresses the reasons for denial.
+• Gather additional or updated evidence that directly addresses those reasons

 Subject to state law, not federal lawSubject to federal law, not state law

-Deference typically not shown to insurersDeference often shown to insurers
+Deference is typically not shown to insurersDeference often shown to insurers

 New evidence may be presentedNo new evidence may be submitted (except in rare cases)

-Ability to sue for other damages may be allowedMay only sue for benefits; claimants cannot seek extracontractual damages.
+Ability to sue for other damages may be allowedMay be only sue for benefits; claimants cannot seek extracontractual damages

 Other Considerations for Long-Term Disability Claimants